Internship Training Manual

 A. Salary

-The annualized salary for psychology interns for 2017–18 is $25,792.
-Each intern position is formally titled “Doctoral Psychology Intern,” and has a university rank of “SA11.”
+The annualized salary for psychology interns for 2025-26 is $33,425.60.
+Each intern position is formally titled “Doctoral Psychology Intern.”
 Intern positions are full-time (40 hours per week).

 B. Paid Time Off (PTO)

-Interns accrue 20 hours of “paid time off” (PTO) each month.
-PTO can be used for vacation, sick leave, job interviews, dissertation defense, and other reasons.
+Interns accrue 4.31 hours of vacation and 3.70 hours of sick time each biweekly pay period.
+This can be used for vacation, sick leave, job interviews, dissertation defense, and other reasons.
 Interns are also granted the same IU holiday time off as senior staff.
-Interns must discuss leave requests with their primary supervisor, and submit written leave requests to the Director of Training for approval.
-PTO, with the exception of job interviewing and time for dissertation defense, is not considered time worked for calculating the total hours of the internship.
+Interns must discuss leave requests with their primary supervisor, and submit written leave requests to the Associate Director of Training for approval.
+Vacation and sick hours, with the exception of job interviewing and time for dissertation defense, are not considered time worked for calculating the total hours of the internship.

 C. Insurance